ankitthakur90/news-headlines-website/README.md

 Running the Project
 Start the backend server:

-bash
+bash\n
 Copy code
 - npm run server
 The backend server will be running on http://localhost:3000.

 Start the frontend:

-bash
+bash \n

-Copy code
+Copy code\n

-npm start
+npm start\n

 The website will be accessible at http://localhost:3000 in your browser.

-API Integration
+API Integration :
 The project uses the <a href="https://newsapi.org/">News API</a> to fetch real-time news headlines.
 The API endpoint used is /v2/top-headlines, and it retrieves the latest headlines from multiple sources.

-Fetching News Data
+Fetching News Data :
 The website makes an asynchronous request to the /api/news endpoint on the server, which in turn calls the <a href="https://newsapi.org/">News API</a>
  using the Fetch API.
 The data is then cached for a specific time period (1 minute) to optimize performance.

-Caching Mechanism
+Caching Mechanism :
 An in-memory caching system is implemented to store the API response for 60 seconds.
 This reduces the number of API requests and improves the overall load time.
 If the cache expires or doesn't exist, a new request is made to the <a href="https://newsapi.org/">News API</a>

-Error Handling
+Error Handling :
 In case the API call fails or there is a network issue, the user will see a friendly error message.
 The server returns appropriate status codes and messages if the news headlines cannot be fetched.

-Key Components
+Key Components :
 Navbar Component: The top navigation bar that includes a search bar, logo, and links.
 On mobile, it collapses into a hamburger menu.
 Screenshots